 - Kimchi – coming from a country where pickled cabbage is a huge thing, I thought I would love this.
 Korea’s most popular fermented food, basically eaten with anything and everything was a bit hard to digest for my stomach.
 And it’s spicy – I wasn’t expecting that.

-- Bibimbap – the most famous Korea dish, steamed rice mixed with a variety of ingredients and red pepper paste.
+- Bibimbap – the most famous Korean dish, steamed rice mixed with a variety of ingredients and red pepper paste.
 Yes, it is hot.

 - Budae – jjigae – some type of hot pot we initially thought was a plate of meat and vegetables.
 They pour hot water over the meat, vegetables, kimchi, and boil it all together.
 It was really spicy and you can add additional stuff into it.